Updated March 17, 2023

 - They can be used to query data from HDFS.

 This is a guide to Hive Alternatives.
-Here we discuss features, limitation and 5 important Hive Alternatives.
+Here we discuss basic meaning, features, limitation and 5 important Hive Alternatives.
 You can also go through our other related articles to learn more-